superblk/terve/README.md

 ## How it works

-Terve uses hard links to point to selected terraform/terragrunt binary versions.
+Terve uses hard links to configure selected terraform/terragrunt binary versions.

 All files are kept in directory `~/.terve` like so (example directory tree for Linux):